Guide to Advanced Surgery for Women's Health

 Diet: Consumption of meat and alcohol should be within the limits.
 Alternatively, more vegetables, fruits, milk with less fat, food rich in vitamin D, may be added to your diet.
 Regular consumption of green tea is also beneficial.

 Are you suffering from heavy menstrual bleeding, irregular periods, or pelvic discomfort?
-For any questions, information or guidance related to uterine polyps, consult our specialty-trained, skilled gynecologists at Marina Del Rey Hospital.
+For any questions, information, or guidance related to uterine polyps, consult our specialty-trained, skilled gynecologists at Cedars-Sinai Marina del Rey Hospital.